nasa/cumulus-docs/docs/deployment.md

     $ kes lambda <LambdaName> --kes-folder config --deployment <deployment-name> --role <arn:deployerRole>

+### Footnotes:

 [^1]: Creating the deployer role and the iam  actions require more permissions than a typical AWS user will have and should be run by an administrator.

+[^2]: The API root can be found a number of ways.
+The easiest is to note it in the output of the app deployment step.
+But you can also find it from the `AWS console -> Amazon API Gateway -> APIs -> <prefix>-cumulus-backend -> Dashboard`, and reading the url at the top "invoke this API"